Vighnesh-Chorge/Vighnesh-Chorge/README.md

 ## 🧑‍💻 About Me

-- 🎓 3rd Year Computer Engineering student at Mumbai University
+- 🎓 4th Year Computer Engineering student at Mumbai University
 - 💻 Currently interning at **Indian Oil Corporation (IOC HO)** – Network & SAP Departments
 - 🔍 Deeply interested in AI/ML, system design, and automation-based projects
 - 🐍 Proficient in Python, with hands-on experience in building intelligent and scalable systems
 - 📊 Skilled in data analytics using Pandas, NumPy, Matplotlib, and Seaborn
-- 🌐 Exploring full-stack development using Flask and MySQL
 - 🧠 Love building practical tech that solves real-world problems

 ---